gaperton/Type-R/docs/chapters/collection.md

 Similar to the `collection.each`, but wraps an iteration in a transaction.
 The single `changes` event will be emitted for the group of changes to the records made in `updateEach`.

+### collection.sort( options? )

+Force a collection to re-sort itself.
+You don't need to call this under normal circumstances, as a collection with a comparator will sort itself whenever a record is added.
+To disable sorting when adding a record, pass `{sort: false}` to add.
+Calling sort triggers a "sort" event on the collection.

 ### collection.push( record, options? )

 Add a record at the end of a collection.
 Takes the same options as add.